top of page

 DHM supported by HLF_edited.jpg

 David gained a Masters in Field Archaeology from Sussex in 2011 where he was an Associate Tutor until 2012.
 He site supervised for CAP on the Roman road at Culver Farm 2007-10 and at the Roman bathhouse at Barcombe 2010-12.
-He was CAP's Deputy Site Director 2011-20 as the focus moved to the Romano-British settlement at Bridge Farm, and now concentrates on post-excavation reports, articles and formal papers for Archaeological Journals.
+He was CAP's Deputy Site Director 2011-20 as the focus moved to the Romano-British settlement at Bridge Farm, and now concentrates on post-excavation reports and formal papers for Journals.
 He compiled the project's site manual, 'To CAP it all' and is a frequent speaker to local societies and conferences.
-Away from CAP he wrote the chapter on the medieval period for 'Archaeology of the Ouse Valley, Sussex' published by Archaeopress and the retrospective report on Ainsworth's unpublished 1979-83 excavations of the medieval pottery kilns at Streat, East Sussex.
+Away from CAP he wrote the medieval chapter for 'Archaeology of the Ouse Valley, Sussex' (2016 Archaeopress) and the retrospective report on Ainsworth's unpublished 1979-83 excavations of the medieval pottery kilns at Streat, East Sussex.

 Dr Lindsay Banfield, BA Hons, MA - Consultant